The hazards of experience rating for workers suffering occupational injuries or illnesses are many:

 Undermines collective liability principle

-Under the collective liability system upon which our workers’ compensation system was established, compensation costs are spread across groups of employers in the same class of industry or occupation.
+Ontario’s workers compensation system was established based on collective liability: this means compensation costs are spread across groups of employers in the same class of industry or occupation.
 The “assessment rate” is based largely on the average accident rate and duration (costs) of claims for that class.
-Contrary to the collective liability concept, experience rating raises or lowers the rate for individual employers within the class according to their workers’ injury claims and/or lost time involved.
+However ‘experience rating’ raises or lowers the rate for individual employers within the class according to their workers’ injury claims and/or lost time involved.

 Encourages claims suppression

-Experience rating has many “unintended consequences” that hurt workers.
-It encourages employers to drive down claims costs, since lower claims costs equals lower premiums.
-This has led to many practices and behaviours that harm workers including:
+Experience rating encourages employers to drive down claims costs, since lower claims costs equals lower premiums.
+This has led to many harmful practices:

 - Not reporting or misreporting accidents and “soft” claims suppression measures